CJdev99/Autonomous_Snowplow_2023/README.md

     rosrun waypoint_follower driver
     roslaunch rosbridge_server rosbridge_server.launch
-    serve -s build #(in react app folder; If apache not configured & react app is built)
+    serve -s build #(in react app folder; If apache not configured & react app is built) *(to access from other network, configure husarnet and join p2p network)